 50-Year-Old Weight Lifting Beginner Routine.
 I am not getting any younger as my age is catching up.
 I have been sitting and getting fat for a long time.
 Working and building a family were my task for many years and during the time, I have very little time for exercise.
 Worst still, most of my working time was on a table day in day out.
 Automatically, my body tends to grow and my increasing weight has never look back since.

 I am a typical short Chinese man that stands at only 168 cm in height and weight at 75 kg.
 I am considered over weight based on my BMI calculations.
 To make things worst, I am already having high blood pressure at age of 40 and currently on medication.
 Just last week while having dinner with a close friend of mine whom already have diabetes and on medication, I was told that he fainted few weeks ago due to high blood pressure.
 I thank god that it didn’t give him a stroke.

 High blood pressure patient does have a tendency to cause stroke.
-So, it was a wake up call to me.
-I am no longer as strong and I read that we loses our metabolism and muscles as we age.
-Muscles loses faster when we are above 40 years of age.
+So, it was a wake-up call to me.
+I am no longer as strong and I read that we lose our metabolism and muscles as we age.
+Muscles lose faster when we are above 40 years of age.
 And in order to gain some muscles back and according to what I read online, I have to start going to gym and workout.
 Coincidentally, my son was already a gym maniac 1 year ago thus I questioned myself, should I go to the gym now that my age is already 50?
-I fear injuries risk and I may not be as strong anymore.
+I fear injuries risk and may not be as strong anymore.

 My routines are simple (maybe until end of Sept/2017):